lexibank/northperulex/cldf/README.md

 <a name="ds-cldfmetadatajson"> </a>

-# Wordlist CLDF dataset derived from Barrientos et al.'s "NorthPeruLex - A Lexical Dataset of Small Language Families and Isolates from Northern Peru (forthcoming).
+# Wordlist CLDF dataset derived from Ugarte et al.'s "NorthPeruLex - A Lexical Dataset of Small Language Families and Isolates from Northern Peru (forthcoming).

 **CLDF Metadata**: [cldf-metadata.json](./cldf-metadata.json)